ktrieu/new-website/blog/protected/bootloader/part-1.md

 `#![no_std]` tells Rust that it can’t use the default standard library, since that depends on an OS, which we don’t have. `#![no_main]` does something similar, telling Rust that there isn’t going to be a default `main` function.

+The `#[entry]` attribute at the top of `uefi_main` marks your function as *the* main function so `uefi-rs` knows where it is.
+This allows it to transform it like we mentioned above, and also check if you’ve declared it properly.

 The UEFI main function takes two arguments: `_handle` is the UEFI handle of the “loaded image”, i.e., your program. `uefi-rs` uses it, but you won’t need it yourself.

 The `system_table` gives you access to what UEFI calls services, which let you interact with the computer.
 For now, we'll just grab the console output service using `stdout()` , write a fun message, and unwrap the result.
 After printing, we `loop {}` so you can see the output instead of exiting immediately.

-Finally, that `#[entry]` attribute at the top of `uefi_main` marks your function as *the* main function so `uefi-rs` knows where it is.
-This allows it to transform it like we mentioned above, and also check if you’ve declared it properly.

-That `no_std` will cause your VS Code Rust extension (if you use it) to complain about a missing “test” crate.
+One more thing: that `no_std` will cause your VS Code Rust extension (if you use it) to complain about a missing “test” crate.
 Disable tests/benchmarks in your `Cargo.toml` to fix it.
 To do that, add this to the top of the file:

 ```rust
 [[bin]]